Best Fire Pit Burners

 Selecting the Best Fire Pit Burners

 Selecting the best fire pit burners is not at all complicated.
-These burners have a harsh working environment, so first and foremost, we are looking for quality materials and construction.
+Burners have a harsh working environment, so first and foremost, we are looking for quality materials and construction.

-We recommend using only fire pit burners manufactured from Stainless Steel or Brass (Bullet Burners).
+We recommend using only fire pit burners manufactured from high-quality Stainless Steel or Brass (Bullet or Crossfire).
 Fire Pit Burners have a very tough life and need to be fit for purpose.

 What Size Burner Should I select?